consumer-reports-innovation-lab/drp-service-directory/README.md

 ## Using the Directories

-Directories are published automatically to GitHub Pages when changes are made to the `main` branch and available on https://discovery.datarightsprotocol.org/businesses.json and https://discovery.datarightsprotocol.org/agents.json
+Directories are published automatically to GitHub Pages when changes are made to the `main` branch and available on https://discovery.datarightsprotocol.org/businesses.json and https://discovery.datarightsprotocol.org/agents.json; individual Agents and Businesses can also be fetched by querying based on the ID: https://discovery.datarightsprotocol.org/businesses/BUSINESS_ID.json or https://discovery.datarightsprotocol.org/agents/AGENT_ID.json .

 ### Update Notifications